La Sexorcisto: Devil Music Volume One

-La Sexorcisto: Devil Music Volume One is the third studio album by American heavy metal band White Zombie, released on March 17, 1992 through Geffen Records.
+La Sexorcisto: Devil Music Volume One is the third studio album by American heavy metal band White Zombie, released on March 30, 1992, through Geffen Records.
 The album marked a major artistic and commercial turning point for the band.
-After the recruitment of guitarist Jay Noel Yuenger, White Zombie was able to successfully embrace the heavy metal sound they had pursued since Make Them Die Slowly (1989), while incorporating more groove-based elements into their sound as they evolved away from their roots in punk rock and noise rock.
+After the recruitment of guitarist Jay Noel Yuenger, White Zombie was able to successfully embrace the metal sound they had pursued since Make Them Die Slowly (1989), while incorporating groove-based elements into their sound as they evolved away from their roots in punk rock and noise rock.
 The album was the band's last to feature drummer Ivan de Prume.

 The album was a critical and commercial success for White Zombie after the artistic failure of Make Them Die Slowly.
 La Sexorcisto became the band's first album to chart on the Billboard 200, peaking at number 26 in 1993.
 The singles "Thunder Kiss '65" and "Black Sunshine" received heavy rotation on rock radio and MTV, the former earning the band their first Grammy nomination for Best Metal Performance.
 The album has been certified two times platinum by the Recording Industry Association of America (RIAA) in the United States.
+It has since been regarded as one of the greatest heavy metal albums of all time.

 Album information

-The album's sound is a mix of groove metal and heavy metal with multiple B-movie samples.
+The album's sound is primarily groove metal with multiple B-movie samples.
 Rob Zombie explained he "wanted to keep a groovable dance element in the music", a trait that he found was often absent in metal music of the era.
 Iggy Pop provided a spoken introduction to the single "Black Sunshine".

+In a 2021 interview, Sean Yseult reflected that the band were influenced by rap music during this time, including Ice-T, Run-DMC, LL Cool J, and Public Enemy: "Rob was very intent on merging some of the rhythms and beats of what we were hearing into some of our songs, and it worked well."

 Contrary to rumors, a "Devil Music Volume Two" was never planned for recording or release.
 Almost every song on the album made an appearance on the 1994 video game Way of the Warrior.